- Politics and Social Issues

 Nancy Lublin and Dress for Success

 Dress for Success was started by Nancy Lublin with a $5000 inheritance that she received from her great grandfather.
 She wanted to help low income women take charge of their life.
-Her not-for-profit organization now operates in eighty countries around the world.
+Her not-for-profit organization now operates in 150 cities and in 27 countries.

 The Dress for Success organization has established the Professional Women's Group, or PWG, which offers women ongoing help in their working lives.
 The women can attend meetings at any PWG group in any country where it's available and can obtain individual advice from mentors.

-Lublin is also the director of "Do Something", an organization that helps young people to improve conditions in their community.
+Lublin also created "Do Something", an organization that helps young people to improve conditions in their community.
 The teens in the program are involved in a wide range of projects that help people in various age groups and with different problems.
 Projects also involve recycling and helping pets.

-Projects involved donated clothing for special events may be in operation in a city near you.
+Projects involving donated clothing for special events may be in operation in a city near you.
 If not, you could become an affiliate or start a similar project in your community if the idea interests you and if you have the time.
 You may find that your friends and acquaintances are willing to lend a hand.
 The websites mentioned in the links below give ideas for helping others with donated clothes.
 In addition, the Dress for Success worldwide site describes how to become an affiliate of the organization.

 The Vancouver programs are wonderful because they help people to improve their lives, either directly or indirectly.
-They are run by volunteers who want to make a difference in their community and help others.
+They are run by volunteers who want to make a difference in their community.
 There is another benefit to volunteering besides aiding people in difficulty, however.
 Volunteers often find that by helping others they are helping themselves.
-The satisfaction and joy that can be experienced when helping others is a wonderful feeling.
+The satisfaction and joy that may be experienced when helping others is a wonderful feeling.

 © 2013 Linda Crampton